 Figure 2.
 Emergent themes on gaming and language learning

 My current research agenda is the replication of our e-learning study with the Online Community of Inquiry Syllabus Rubric© (Rogers & Van Haneghan, 2016) across disciplines and at different institutions to validate this instrument.
 The rubric is based on general concepts from Garrison, Anderson, and Archer’s (2000) Community of Inquiry (COI) framework, quality distance education rubrics (California State University-Chico, 2009; Johnson, 2007; Quality Matters™, 2014; & Roblyer & Wiencke, 2004), and significant literature.
 It consists of the following categories: instructional design for cognitive presence, technology tools for COI, COI loop for social presence, support for learner characteristics, and instruction and feedback for teaching presence.
 The 5-point rubric has the following scale for the criteria: low, basic, moderate, above average, and exemplary.
 Points awarded determine the course’s potential level of building an online COI (i.e., low, moderate, or high).
-Our underlying theoretical premise was the more interactive the course, the higher the level of student satisfaction and course achievement.
+Our underlying theoretical premise was the more interactive and cognitively challenging the course, the higher the level of student satisfaction and course achievement.
 See rubric.

-The rubric’s purpose is to provide a pragmatic solution to problematic teacher-led (passive knowledge) online courses with little student interaction nor academic challenges.
+The rubric’s purpose is to provide a pragmatic solution to problematic teacher-led (passive knowledge) online courses with little student interaction and few academic challenges.
 In 2016, good interrater-reliability agreement was obtained with the rubric in the review of 23 undergraduate and graduate education online course syllabi, intraclass correlation coefficient (ICC) = .754, p < .001 and 95% CI [.514, .892].
 Results indicated the potential for above-average cognitive presence (M = 4.7); however, social presence (M = 3.1) was moderate, and teaching presence (M = 2.7) was basic.
 In 2018, this study was replicated at a different institution across disciplines with 31 syllabi; the findings mirrored the previous study’s levels of COI presences (Rogers & Khoury, 2018).
 For action research, the rubric criteria and results can serve as talking points between instructional designers and course developers.
 Table 1 provides common instructional design feedback based on the 2018 online course syllabi analysis.

 Common Feedback Based on the Community of Inquiry Syllabus Rubric Analysis